 It is known that web pages that contain the targeted keyword(s) within their title tags generally rank higher in search engines than those which don’t.
 This is because search engines understand the content and topic of a page using its title tags.
 The correct keyword(s) embedded in title tags helps search engines to associate the page with the search query and can result in your page ranking higher.

 Keywords should be implemented somewhere near the beginning of the title tag.
-Keywords that match a search query will appear bold in the search engine results page (SERP) and it is widely believed that this practice helps to improve click through rate (CTR).
+Keywords that match a search query will appear bold on the search engine results page (SERP) and it is widely believed that this practice helps to improve click-through rate (CTR).